Semi-stable representations as limits of crystalline representations: Introduction

+The strict transform of the curve $y = f(x)$ passing through the origin $(0,0)$ in ${\mathbb A}^2$ passes through the exceptional divisor ${\mathbb P}^1$ above the origin at `height' the derivative of $f$ at $0$.
+The proofs of \eqref{log-derivative-intro} and Theorem~\ref{any l invariant} are based on an analogous principle in a rigid analytic setting.

-{\bf Remark.} We remark that the techniques used to prove the theorem can also be used to prove that the limit of a sequence of irreducible two-dimensional crystalline representations of $\mathrm{Gal}(\br{{\mathbb Q}}_p/\qp)$ with Hodge-Tate weights belonging to an interval $[a, b]$ is also irreducible crystalline with Hodge-Tate weights in $[a, b]$, at least if the difference of the Hodge-Tate weights of the representations in the sequence is at least $2$ infinitely often.
-This gives another (geometric) proof of a special case of a general result of Berger \cite[Th\'eor\`eme 1]{Ber04} (see Section~\ref{section further implication}).
+\item The techniques used to prove Theorem~\ref{any l invariant} can also be used to prove that the limit of a sequence of irreducible two-dimensional crystalline representations of $\mathrm{Gal}(\br{{\mathbb Q}}_p/\qp)$ with Hodge-Tate weights belonging to an interval $[a, b]$ is also irreducible crystalline with Hodge-Tate weights in $[a, b]$, at least if the difference of the Hodge-Tate weights of the representations in the sequence is at least $2$ infinitely often.
+This gives another (geometric) proof of a special case of a general result of Berger \cite[Th\'eor\`eme 1]{Ber04} (see Section~\ref{section further implication}). \end{enumerate}